White House: No, Trump isn't jet-lagged but full of energy

 Trump worked on the address nearly the entire flight back to the U.S. on Tuesday, senior adviser Stephen Miller said.

-Communications director Hope Hicks said she briefly pretended to be asleep when Trump visited the staff cabin aboard Air Force One to seek out Sanders.
+One recounted playfully pretending to be asleep when Trump visited the staff cabin aboard Air Force One on one long flight.

-The officials said they worried that Trump would grow frustrated with the extended time on the road but added that their concerns were unwarranted.
-"He never complained," Hicks said.
-"He was working the entire time."
+The officials said they had worried that Trump would grow frustrated with the extended time on the road but added that their concerns were unwarranted.

 Sanders said Trump was unfazed by hopping across so many time zones.
 "He's twice my age and he has twice my energy," she said.